AnisKehila/portfolio/README.md

-This code was written by following the previous video: https://www.youtube.com/watch?v=0fYi8SGA20k
+This code was written by following the this video: https://www.youtube.com/watch?v=0fYi8SGA20k